apnadkarni/blt/man/combomenu.rst

 MENU ITEMS
 ==========

-A menu item can be one of several types: "button", "cascade", "checkbutton", "radiobutton", and "separator".
-Types are specified by the items's **-type** configuration option.
+A menu is a widget that displays a collection of item arranged in one or more columns.
+There exist several different types of items (specified by the item's **-type** option), each with different properties.
+Items of different types may be combined in a single menu.
+Menu items are not distinct widgets; the entire **combomenu** is one widget.

-If a **-command** option is specified for the item then it is evaluated as a TCL command whenever the item is invoked.
+A menu item can be one of the following types: "button", "cascade", "checkbutton", "radiobutton", and "separator".

 Button Items

   The *button* is the most common type of menu item.
 It behaves much like a